A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Case studies

-The right column of Figure \ref{fig:plot1}) shows the Bayes factor model comparisons.
+The right column of Figure \ref{fig:plot1} shows the Bayes factor model comparisons.
 As we can see, the observed data were 7.19 times more likely under the positive-effects model \(\mathcal{M}_+\) than under the unconstrained model \(\mathcal{M}_u\).
-If we assume 1-to-1 prior odds for \(\mathcal{M}_+\) and \(\mathcal{M}_u\), this means that our posterior odds in favor of \(\mathcal{M}_+\) have increased to 7.19-to-1, which is equivalent to a posterior probability of \(p(\mathcal{M}_+ \mid \text{data})=\) 0.88.
-These models were overhelmingly preferred over the common-effect model \(\mathcal{M}_1\) and the null model \(\mathcal{M}_0\), as \(\mathcal{M}_u\) was more likely to have predicted the observed data by factors of \(10^8\)-to-1 and \(10^{73}\)-to-1, respectively.
+If we assume 1-to-1 prior odds for \(\mathcal{M}_+\) and \(\mathcal{M}_u\), this means that our posterior odds in favor of \(\mathcal{M}_+\) have increased to 7.19-to-1, which is equivalent to a posterior probability of \(\text{Pr}(\mathcal{M}_+ \mid \text{data})=\) 0.88.
+These models were overhelmingly preferred over the common-effect model \(\mathcal{M}_1\) and the null model \(\mathcal{M}_0\), as \(\mathcal{M}_u\) was more likely to have predicted the observed data by factors of \(10^{11}\)-to-1 and \(10^{156}\)-to-1, respectively.\\

 Next, we perform the same procedure while assuming a shifted lognormal distribution on the observed response times.
 To do this, we transform the observed response times by first subtracting a constant amount from each response time (here, I chose a shift of 200 milliseconds), then taking the (natural) logarithm of the result.
-As we can see in Figure \ref{fig:plotTransform1}, the transformed distribution appears approximately normal, indicating that the lognormal model is appropriate for us here.
-The resulting transformed data can be directly modeled as above, the results of which I will now describe.
+As we can see in Figure \ref{fig:plotTransform1}, the transformed distribution appears approximately normal, indicating that the lognormal model is appropriate in this case study as well.
+The resulting transformed data can be directly modeled as above, the results of which I will now describe.\\

 The overall similarity of these results with the first analysis is striking.
 We see very similar patterns of observed effects, estimated effects, and shrinkage.
 For the log transformed data, we see a posterior estimated common effect (red dashed line) \(\nu=\) 0.15.
 If we back-transform this back to the original response time scale, we get an estimated common effect of 1.16.
 Because the data are on a logarithmic scale, this effect is multiplicative, so an estimated effect of 1.16 is a 16\% increase in response times.
-For these data, this is roughly equivalent to a response time increase of 86 ms.
+For these data, this is roughly equivalent to a response time increase of 86 ms.\\